-The only vaccine currently licensed for use in horses is a live Sterne strain, non-encapsulated spore-form.
+The only vaccine currently licensed for use in horses is a live acapsular Sterne strain, spore-form.
 The vaccine has been shown to be effective; however, vaccination of pregnant mares is not recommended.
 Adverse reactions to the vaccine have been reported in young, and miniature horses.
 Local swelling may occur at the injection site, most of which resolves within a few days.

 Appropriate caution should be used during storage, handling and administration of this live bacterial product.
 Consult a physician immediately if human exposure to the vaccine occurs through accidental injection, ingestion, or otherwise through the conjunctiva or broken skin.